protectwise/customer-scripts/integrations/elastic-configurations/readme.md

 - elk
     - This folder includes sample logstash configuration and Kibana objects file with a dashboard, visualizations, and saved queries.
 - emitter
-    - This folder includes the sample ProtectWise emitter configuration
+    - This folder includes the sample ProtectWise emitter configuration for Logstash integration